 Selector

-Selects specified elements from an input vector, matrix, or multidimensional signal.
+Selects the given elements from the input vector, matrix or multidimensional array.

 Description

-Block Selector extracts selected elements of the input vector or matrix based on the specified indices.
+The Selector block extracts selected elements of an input vector, matrix or multidimensional array based on specified indices.
 The extracted signals can be grouped differently than the input signals.

-Depending on the value of the Number of input dimensions parameter, the table of indexing parameters changes.
-Each row of the table corresponds to one of the input dimensions in the Number of input dimensions.
-The input signal must have no more than a certain number of dimensions specified as Number of input dimensions.
-For example, if the Number of input dimensions is , then the signal will be interpreted as -dimensional.
-For example, if a scalar (one-dimensional) is expected at the input, but the Number of input dimensions is 2
+Depending on the value of the parameter Number of input dimensions the table of indexing parameters changes.
+Each row of the table corresponds to one of the input measurements in Number of input dimensions.
+An input signal must have no more than a certain number of measurements, specified as Number of input dimensions.
+For example, if Number of input dimensions equals , then the signal will be interpreted as -dimensional.
+For example, if the input is expected to be a scalar (one-dimensional) but Number of input dimensions equals 2

-, then the scalar will be treated as two-dimensional.
-When configuring the block Selector for operations with multidimensional signals, the block icon changes.
+, the scalar will be treated as two-dimensional.
+When configuring the Selector block for operations with multidimensional signals, the block icon changes.

 Suppose we have an array of numbers U